 Judgements about students’ performance are made against the relevant professional standards.

 The UWE qualifications are awarded as non-classified/nondifferentiated.

-Auditions for the 2020 – 2021 MA Professional Acting (for international students) course take place in New York, Toronto, San Francisco, Vancouver, Sydney and Bristol.
+Auditions for the 2020 – 2021 MFA Professional Acting (for international students) course take place in New York, Toronto, San Francisco, Los Angeles, Sydney and Bristol.

-Please note: N.American auditions (New York, Toronto, Vancouver and San Francisco) normally take place in late January/early February.
-Sydney auditions are held in early to mid March.
+Please note: N.American auditions (New York, Toronto, Los Angeles and San Francisco) normally take place in late January/early February.
+Sydney auditions are held in early to mid February.
 Bristol auditions run from November to May.